nmxmxh/master-ovasabi/docs/amadeus/project_preface.md

 # Project Preface

-Welcome to OVASABI—a project born from the desire to build not just software, but a living, breathing digital legacy.
+Welcome to Master by Ovasabi—a project born from the desire to build not just software, but a living, breathing digital legacy.

 This system is a reflection of my journey: the lessons learned, the values cherished, and the vision for a more open, fair, and enduring digital world.
 Here, code is more than instructions for a machine; it is a record of intent, a map of relationships, and a testament to the power of community.